knthompson26/healthdis/simulated_example/README.md

 ## Purpose

 The original analysis in this manuscript uses restricted-access Add Health data that cannot be shared.
-These scripts allow the user to run the full analysis pipeline — data simulation, bootstrap mediation analysis, and figure generation — on fabricated data that has the same structure (variable names, types, and coding) as the real analysis-ready datasets, without any real participant data.
+These scripts allow the user to run the full analysis pipeline—data simulation, bootstrap mediation analysis, and figure generation—on fabricated data with the same structure (variable names, types, and coding) as the real analysis-ready datasets, without any real participant data.

 **No real Add Health data is included or reproduced anywhere here.**

 Every value in the simulated datasets is drawn from random-number generators.
-Relationships between variables were loosely, arbitrarily calibrated only so the bootstrap mediation code has something non-null to estimate — they are **not fitted to the real data and do not represent the study's actual findings**.
+Relationships between variables were loosely, arbitrarily calibrated only so the bootstrap mediation code has something non-null to estimate — they are **not fitted to the real data and do not represent the study's findings**.
 The simulated results and figures should not be interpreted as a preview of the paper's results; their only purpose is to demonstrate that the code runs correctly end-to-end.

 ## Contents